Home / Brush-Footed (Nymphalidae) / Zebra (Heliconius charithonia)

 Did You Know?

-• In 1996, the zebra butterfly was declared the official butterfly of the US state of Florida.
+• In 1996, the Zebra Butterfly was designated the official butterfly of Florida, recognizing its beauty and ecological importance.

 Zebra Butterfly Host Plant